 Causes of Tooth Discoloration

-- Staining foods and beverages
+- Staining and/or acidic foods and beverages

 - Stress and wear

-Stress and wear doesn’t necessarily cause teeth whitening, but it can influence it.
+Daily stress and wear doesn’t necessarily cause teeth whitening, but it can influence it.
 Stress-related tooth grinding not only damages the surfaces where teeth come together, it can stress the sides of the teeth, too.
 This can create cracks in the enamel that are vulnerable to staining.
 When visible, these cracks are known as craze lines.

 How Teeth Whitening Works